boltops-tools/ufo/docs/_reference/ufo-init.md

 The generated `tongueroo/demo-ufo:ufo-2018-02-08T21-04-02-3c86158` image name gets pushed to the docker registry.

 The `--vpc-id` option is optional but very useful.
-If not specified then ufo will use the default vpc for the network settings like subnets and security groups.
+If not specified then ufo will use the default vpc for the network settings like subnets and security groups, which might not be what you want.

-* .ufo/.balancer/profiles/default.yml
-* .ufo/params.yml
+## Inferred App Name

+The `--app` option is inferred and set as the parent folder name.
+So if the folder is named demo, then the app is set as demo.

+    cd demo
+    ufo init --image tongueroo/demo-ufo # same as --app demo

 ## Directory Structure